sampsyo/cs6120/content/blog/2019-10-23-AutoVectoring/index.md

 #### Coupling of Loads and Stores
 As mentioned in the Rust FFI section above, the Rust functions that are invoked for a vector add are coupled with vload and vstore as TypeScript does not have a corresponding type for ```__m128i```.
 Therefore, it is possible that there are extra vloads and vstores performed for the vectorized programs.
 This would also diminish the potential performance impact.

-To isolate each operation in Bril, we would need to write the interpreter in a language that had types compatible with a 128-bit packed inte
+To isolate each operation in Bril, we would need to write the interpreter in a language that has types compatible with 128-bit packed integers.
+This would enable the program to return the value from a vector load in the Dynamic Library to the interpreter.
+Similarly, we could then pass these 128-bit packed integers back to the Dynamic Library for the vectorized arithmetic operations.

 ## Challenges